How to Add Google Analytics to WordPress

 That’s it!
 You’ve successfully added Google Analytics to WordPress the right way.

-View Your Google Analytics Metrics in Your Dashboard
+View Google Analytics Metrics in Your WordPress Dashboard

 As we mentioned above, it can take a few hours for Google Analytics to start collecting data.
-Wait for some time, and then you’ll be able to view your WordPress website reports right inside your WordPress dashboard.
+Wait for a day or so, and then you’ll be able to view your WordPress website reports right inside your WordPress dashboard.

 A quick summary of the website analytics report is available in MonsterInsights’ dashboard widget.